mcasperson/SecondBrain/README.md

 This means you can ask a question like:

-> Highlight the important changes made in the last 7 days in the GitHub repository "SecondBrain" owned by "mcasperson"
+> Highlight the important changes made since October 1 2024 in the GitHub repository "SecondBrain" owned by "mcasperson"

 and get a meaningful response.